 This research guide will help students find and cite primary source materials, with special attention to resources related to topics frequently covered in ENGL 102 courses.

-Full-text collection of documents, primarily from the US and Britain, on the evolution of crime and punishment.
-The archive's focus is on the most rapid period of evolution for crime and its associated legal/penal systems: the long nineteenth century, a period of major social upheaval and technological development.
+Primary source collection of documents on the evolution of crime and punishment.
+The archive's focus is on the nineteenth century- the most rapid period of evolution for crime and its associated legal/penal systems.

 Primary sources of popular entertainment in the nineteenth and early twentieth centuries in Britain and the U.S.